aro-arko/Book-Shop-Server/readme.md

 - **TypeScript:** A typed superset of JavaScript that compiles to plain JavaScript. [https://www.typescriptlang.org/](https://www.typescriptlang.org/)
 - **Surjopay:** The payment gateway used for processing transactions. [https://shurjopay.com.bd/](https://shurjopay.com.bd/)

-I gratefully acknowledge the contributions of the developers and communities behind these projects.
+I sincerely appreciate and acknowledge the invaluable contributions of the developers and communities behind these remarkable projects.

 ## Support

-We appreciate your interest in the BookShop REST API.
-For support or inquiries, please contact us through [email address or link to support forum].
+I truly appreciate your interest in the BookShop REST API.
+For any support or inquiries, please feel free to reach out to me at [https://www.linkedin.com/in/aroarko/](https://www.linkedin.com/in/aroarko/).

 ## Feedback and Contributions

-We welcome your feedback and contributions to the BookShop REST API!
-Please feel free to submit issues or pull requests on our [GitHub repository link, if applicable].
+I welcome your feedback and contributions to the BookShop REST API!
+Please feel free to reach out to me with any issues or suggestions

 Best regards,